Gilgamech/website/Gillogisms.md

 1. Hayt, your own private Duncan Idaho.
 (If you get this joke, please join my Dune Readers Support Group for B-52s Fans.)
 1. Heatlhcare only includes hospitals and doctors, but not the actual tools needed for health maintenance, which are gyms, healthy diets, and nights of good sleep.
 Why doesn't the HSA cover a gym membership?
 How do you expect me to be at optimal health if I'm not regularly excercising?
 Same for salads or beds.
 The healthcare industry is turning away almost half of their potential customer base because they are unwilling or unable to extend their product offerings to meet the demands of that half of the market.
 And instead, they overcharge for unncecessary services and try to invent more.
 1. Hearts, minds, and bellies - it's what we fight for.
 The order of these is open to Maslowian debate.- 2023
-1. Heaven is a place <strong>on Earth</strong>.
+1. Heaven is a place *on Earth*.
 Not on Mars, Sedna, Ceres, nor Alpha Centauri, Beta Sirius, or Zeta Reticuli - Earth.
 1. Here Comes The Sun is a springtime song
 1. Hippie = a person so anti-authoritarian that they feel absolved from having any consideration towards others, and lampshade this by assaulting you with their overwhelming consideration for others - other than you.- 2023
 1. Hiring honeypot, like Cicada 3301.